Entity Fields

 Tips

 Non-required string fields (without the orm:"required" tag) are nullable in MySQL.
-Their generated getters return *string, and empty strings in MySQL are stored as NULL.
-Add orm:"required" when the field should never be NULL -- this saves MySQL storage space and simplifies your code since the getter returns string directly.
+Their generated getters return string, and when the value in MySQL is NULL the getter returns an empty string "".
+Empty strings set via the setter are also stored as NULL.
+Add orm:"required" when the field should never be NULL -- this saves MySQL storage space.

 Dates and Times